A Weegie, a Hob, and a Druid Take on Havoc Down Under (Paper & Blood urban fantasy REVIEW)

 _______________

-When Al receives an urgent communique from one of his fellow sigil-maker’s apprentices, alerting him to the fact that her mentor has gone missing in Australia—and his subsequent messages to the other three sigil masters in their small global group determines that a similar fate has also befallen one of them (in a failed attempt to track down the first missing maker, no less)—he grabs Buck, leaves business in the capable hands of Nadia and Gladys(-who-has…), and arranges for a fairy-aided trip Down Under.
+When Al receives an urgent communique from one of his fellow sigil-maker’s apprentices, saying her mentor has gone missing in Australia—and his subsequent messages to the other three sigil masters in their small global group confirms that a similar fate has also befallen one of them (in a failed attempt to track down the first missing maker, no less)—he grabs Buck, leaves business in the capable hands of Nadia and Gladys(-who-has…), and arranges for a fairy-aided trip Down Under.

-It isn’t their run-of-the-mill monster meanies, this time; some… thing, insanely-powerful, has somehow cobbled together the craziest and most bloodthirsty creatures—things straight out of a child’s most-terrifying nightmares—whose sole purposes seem to be, to kill every single human in their paths (including several hapless hikers).
+It isn’t their run-of-the-mill monster meanies, this time.
+Some… thing, insanely-powerful, has somehow cobbled together the craziest and most bloodthirsty creatures—beings straight out of a child’s worst nightmares—whose sole purposes seem to be killing every single human in their paths (including several hapless hikers).

 _______________